 When you interact with the Site, we may collect information about you, including “personal information” and “non-identifying” information.

-“Non-identifying information” means information that alone cannot directly identify you, such as usage data that automatically records information about your visit (like your browser, domains, page views, the URL of the page that referred you, the URL of the page you next visit, your IP address, page navigation, time and duration of your visits to the Site, and the type and amounts of your purchases); data from cookies, pixel tags, and web beacons; and device data (like the type of operating system you use, mobile device model, browser type, domain, and other system settings, the language your system uses and the country and time zone of your device, and mobile phone carrier identification).
+“Non-identifying information” means information that alone cannot directly identify you, such as usage data that automatically records information about your visit (like your browser, domains, page views, the URL of the page that referred you, the URL of the page you next visit, page navigation, time and duration of your visits to the Site, and the type and amounts of your purchases); data from cookies, pixel tags, and web beacons; and device data (like the type of operating system you use, mobile device model, browser type, domain, and other system settings, the language your system uses and the country and time zone of your device, and mobile phone carrier identification).